Flora72/GasGo/README.md

 Many families have experienced the stress of chasing down vendors, only to receive half-filled cylinders or cylinders with defects.
 Beyond being a waste of money, this is a serious safety hazard.
 There have been heartbreaking cases of gas explosions caused by illegally refilled cylinders—lives lost, homes destroyed, trust broken.

 GasGo is a response to that broken system.
-It’s about restoring safety, transparency, and dignity to something as essential as cooking fuel.
+It is about restoring safety, transparency, and dignity to something as essential as cooking fuel.

 ## Features